What to Know Before Renting Out a Room in Your House

 • If you’re renting a furnished room, make sure the furnishings are clean and in good condition.
 Even used furniture can be presentable.

 • If the tenant will have a private bathroom space, the fixtures should be as modern as possible, but more importantly, clean and working.
-If the faucet drips, if the bathtub leaks, if the toilet runs — make the repairs before renting the room.
+If the faucet drips, the bathtub leaks, or the toilet runs, make the repairs before renting the room.

 • Is the bathroom a shared space?
-You might consider adding some baskets or other types of storage for the tenant’s personal hygiene products.
+Consider adding baskets or another type of storage for the tenant’s personal hygiene products.
 Making a cabinet available for their own use would be nice if there is space to do so.

 • Cleaning, decluttering, and updating other shared spaces such as the living room and kitchen can make your home look more inviting, possibly increasing your chances of finding a renter.